CHILD & ADOLESCENT THERAPISTS

 Mauri Tate, LCSW (she/her)

 Mauri Tate is a Licensed Social Worker, with a certificate in Child, Youth, and Family.
 She has years of experience working in children’s behavioral health and in school settings.
 She comes from a person-centered approach to treat children experiencing depression, anxiety, trauma, grief, and ADHD, just to name a few.
 While her treatment focus is centered on improving the life of the child, she strives to improve the function of the family structure as well.

 Mauri’s ability to build a meaningful rapport with her clients, joined with her gentle, easy going personality allows for children to gain the most out of treatment.
 This in turn builds the trust of their parent(s), allowing both the child and family to make great strides in therapy.

-Mauri utilizes evidence-based therapy models such as cognitive behavioral therapy (CBT), Motivational Interviewing, and Structural Family Therapy.
+Mauri utilizes evidence-based therapy models such as Cognitive-Behavioral therapy (CBT), Exposure-Response Prevention (ERP), Motivational Interviewing, and Structural Family Therapy.
 In short, Mauri’s goals of treatment are to always empower the child and to fill their toolbox for success in life.